 - Ordered when this plan is not in effect or when the person is not covered under this plan - Provided to someone other than the ill or injured member, other than outpatient health education services covered under the Preventive Care benefit.
-This includes health care provider training or educational services. - Directly related to any condition, or related to any other service or supply, that is not covered - You are not required to pay or would not have been charged for if this plan were not in force - That are not listed as covered under this plan
+This includes health care provider training or educational services. - You are not required to pay or would not have been charged for if this plan were not in force - That are not listed as covered under this plan